 Iconic cakes, splendid sandwiches and heart-warming stews all hail from the United Kingdom.
 Don't miss tea and cake or, for a fancy occasion, try the full-blown afternoon tea, with three-tiered plates of sandwiches, cakes and scones.

-Another fine UK institution is breakfast, and although there are plenty of coffee shops selling US-style muffins and bagels, the full-on British breakfast (eggs, bacon, toast, tomatoes) served with a cuppa can be found in cafés lovingly called “greasy spoons” or in pubs with an early license.
+Another fine UK institution is breakfast, and although there are plenty of coffee shops selling US-style muffins and bagels, the full-on British breakfast (eggs, bacon, toast, tomatoes) served with a cup of tea can be found in cafés lovingly called “greasy spoons” or in pubs with an early licence.

 In hotels, a service charge of 10 to 12% is usual, which may be added to the bill.
-10 to 15% is usual for restaurants; if this has already been added to the bill, a further tip is not required.
+For restaurants, 10 to 15% is standard; if this has already been added to the bill, a further tip is not required.

 Climate and Weather